ramp-eu/JS2SF/Contributing.md

 ## Licensing

-All contributions are made under the same MIT license as the rest of the project.
+All contributions are made under the same APACHE license as the rest of the project.